Elephants on green field

 From wildlife safaris in Chitwan and Bardia to birdwatching at Koshi Tappu and rafting on the Karnali River, adventure awaits at every turn in the Terai.

-Where to Stay: A Range of Accommodations in the Terai
+A Range of Accommodations in the Terai Region of Nepal

 The Terai offers accommodations for every budget, from luxury resorts to eco-lodges and homestays.

-Tharu homestays: Staying with local families provides an authentic experience, affordable experience, with meals cooked by local families offering a deeper understanding of local culture and Terai lifestyle.
+• Tharu homestays: Staying with local families provides an authentic and affordable experience, with meals cooked by local families offering a deeper understanding of local culture and the Terai lifestyle.

 Hidden Gems of the Terai: Off-the-Beaten-Path Destinations for 2025.